ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 * the activity details have changed
 * pay rates have been updated and/or deleted and/or created
 * schedule rules have been deleted and/or created
-* scheduled instances have been delete and/or created
+* scheduled instances have been deleted and/or created

 Normally the error will represent a validation failure which should appear in the traces.
 In theory this should not happen but if it does then either the validation in the Activities service or the validation in this service is wrong.
 Work out which is wrong and fix - when fixed the message will eventually be retried and succeed.